 The Maydan movement was never supported by more than about half the Ukrainian population.
 It was supported by a vast majority in Western Ukraine, by very few people in the East and South of the country, with people more evenly split in the center/North.
 This clearly was not a case of a government that had lost public support to such a degree that there was a general consensus that it should resign.
 It was the case of one political camp representing about half the country that had lost the last elections imposing its will with brutal deadly violence.”

 By any measure, Yanukovych’s ouster was an unconstitutional change in government.
 His “impeachment” without his party present for the vote came after government buildings had been seized and after violence drove him from the capital.

 NewsGuard fails to point out that McCain, Sen. Christopher Murphy (D-CT) as well as Nuland appeared on stage in the Maidan with Oleh Tyahnybok, leader of the Neo-fascist Svoboda Party, formerly known as the Social National Party.

 NewsGuard does not consider how such events would be seen in the United States if a senior Russian foreign ministry official, two leading Russian lawmakers and Russia’s ambassador to the U.S. appeared on stage with a far-right American leader to address a crowd on the Washington Mall seeking to oust an elected U.S. president.
-If that president were overthrown violently, would Americans think it a Russian-backed the coup?
+If that president were overthrown violently, would Americans think it was a Russian-backed coup?

 NewsGuard discusses Nuland’s 2013 speech in which she revealed that since 1991 the U.S. had spent $5 billion to help bring about Ukraine’s “aspirations.”
 What it fails to point out is that U.S. aspirations were to turn Ukraine towards the West and away from Russia.
 And the U.S. had work to do.